 - live in a major city instead of a small town

 - write that novel

 - kick your 30-year-old son out of your basement

 - travel the U.S. for 3 months

 Do it!
 This week, make the plan.

 If you have kids, you’ve done your best to raise good kids.
-Hopefully, you also taught them how to be a good adult.
+Hopefully, you also taught them how to be good adults.
 If not, now you need to start showing them how an adult leads a great life.

-Your career or business has put food on the table, kept you out of jail, maybe you are where you thought you’d be professionally by this time, or maybe not.
-Now you need to figure out where to spend your time, energy and money.
+Your career or business has put food on the table and kept you out of jail.
+Maybe you are where you thought you’d be professionally by this time, or maybe not.
+Now you need to figure out where to spend your time, energy, and money.
 What really matters to you?
 What’s important?
 What’s not?
 You don’t have 60 years of somedays left.